Bathtor/EPSheet/README.md

 Current pre-release for the script is version `0.6.0`, which can be found [here](https://github.com/Bathtor/EPSheet/releases/tag/script-v0.6.0).

-Work on the sheet itself is mostly bugfixes and small improvemetns at the moment, while most of the time goes into the API script now.
+Work on the sheet itself is mostly bugfixes and small improvements at the moment, while most of the time goes into the API script now.